devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 _Code Snippet 10: State Objects/StatefulWidgets Lifecycle_

 ### When to use Stateless & When to use Stateful
 Keep in mind, to improve performance, you always want to rely on as few Stateful Widgets as possible.
-But there are essentially two reasons to choose a Stateful Widget over a Stateless one:
+There are essentially two reasons to choose a Stateful Widget over a Stateless one:

 1. The Widget needs to hold any kind of data that has to change during its lifetime.
 2. The Widget needs to dispose of anything or clean up after itself at the end of its lifetime.